httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let type be "integer".
 2. Let sign be 1.
 3. Let input_number be an empty string.
-4. If the first character of input_string is "-", remove it from input_string and set sign to -1.
+4. If the first character of input_string is "-", consume it and set sign to -1.
 5. If input_string is empty, fail parsing.
 6. If the first character of input_string is not a DIGIT, fail parsing.
 7. While input_string is not empty:
-   1. Let char be the result of removing the first character of input_string.
+   1. Let char be the result of consuming the first character of input_string.
    2. If char is a DIGIT, append it to input_number.
    3. Else, if type is "integer" and char is ".", append char to input_number and set type to "float".
    4. Otherwise, prepend char to input_string, and exit the loop.